boldbi/bold-bi-docs/docs/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding.md

 # How to apply filters for widgets using both initial rendering and on-demand in embedding

-In Javascript based embedding, we have added support for applying filters in specific widgets.
-This page will explain how to apply filters in multiple widgets based on different formats like string and date using the following two ways,
+In JavaScript-based embedding, we have added support for applying filters to specific widgets.
+This page will explain how to apply filters to multiple widgets based on different formats such as string and date using the following two methods:

 * Initial rendering
 * On-demand